mlflow/mlflow/docs/source/tracking.rst

 :py:func:`mlflow.create_experiment` creates a new experiment and returns its ID.
 Runs can be launched under the experiment by passing the experiment ID to ``mlflow.start_run``.

+:py:func:`mlflow.set_experiment` sets the given experiment as active.
+If this experiment does not exist, creates a new experiment with given name.
+New runs are launched under this experiment if not specified in `mlflow.start_run`.

 :py:func:`mlflow.start_run` returns the currently active run (if one exists), or starts a new run and returns a :py:class:`mlflow.ActiveRun` object usable as a context manager for the current run.
 You do not need to call ``start_run`` explicitly: calling one of the logging functions